ElenaSkep/Dream-Team/README.md

 # Door2Door
 > Keep your friends close and your neighbors closer

-Door2Door is an app that gives the opportunity to its users to connect with their neighbors.You can communicate with them through one to one messages or chatrooms of your neighborhood.These services give the users the chance to learn about their neighborhood,different activities that take place there such as volunteering.Door2Door is there to give you the motive to learn who lives next to you.
+Door2Door is an app that gives the opportunity to its users to connect with their neighbours.You can communicate with them through one to one messages or chatrooms of your neighbourhood.These services give the users the chance to learn about their neighbourhood,different activities that take place there such as volunteering.Door2Door is there to give you the motive to learn who lives next to you.